U.S. report: Much of the world’s chocolate supply relies on more than 1 million child workers

 In response to the new survey, Mars noted in a statement that it has committed $1 billion to “help fix a broken supply chain.”

-"The problem of child labor is bigger than any one entity, and the solution must be grounded in an unwavering commitment to action and collaboration between farmers, communities, civil society, business, and government,” the Mars statement said.
+"The problem of child labor is bigger than any one entity, and the solution must be grounded in an unwavering commitment to action and collaboration between farmers, communities, civil society, business, and government,” the company said.

-It is unclear whether the U.S. will continue to monitor whether the companies ever succeed in eliminating child labor, as they had promised.
-The so-called Harkin Engel protocol, which is the formal name for the chocolate company promise negotiated by Rep. Eliot L. Engel (D-N.Y.) and then-Sen. Tom Harkin (D-Iowa), expires next year.
+It is unclear whether the United States will continue to monitor whether the companies ever succeed in eliminating child labor, as they had promised.
+The so-called Harkin Engel protocol, which is the formal name for the chocolate company promise, negotiated by Rep. Eliot L. Engel (D-N.Y.) and Sen. Tom Harkin (D-Iowa), will expire next year.